GRV96/repr_rw/README.md

 type.
 For this purpose, the user must provide the necessary import statements to `read_reprs` as character strings.

-The imported classes' module or package must be importable.
+The module or package of the classes to import must be importable.
 It is the case for standard and installed packages.
 For classes from other sources, the path to their module's or package's parent directory must be included in list `sys.path`.
 If paths are provided to generator `read_reprs`, it adds them to `sys.path`, performs the imports and removes the added paths from `sys.path`.
 If, instead, you modify `sys.path` yourself, you should not provide paths to